What is cold chain?

 Depending on what temperature-sensitive product or sample you’re shipping, you’ll need to adhere to rules and regulations overseen by various international bodies.

-As mentioned earlier in the article, in order to successfully link a cold chain together, you need to use high-quality, compliant temperature-controlled packaging solutions that are the correct size, and qualified to correct temperature range and duration for your payload.
+As mentioned earlier in the article, to successfully link a cold chain together, you need to use high-quality, compliant temperature-controlled packaging solutions that are the correct size and qualified to correct temperature range and duration for your payload.

-Partnering with a packaging expert who understands all the risks involved is essential in successfully shipping your temperature-sensitive payload from A to B. You can explore all our temperature-controlled packaging solutions here.
+Partnering with a packaging expert who understands all the risks involved is essential in successfully shipping your temperature-sensitive payload from A to B. Temperature-controlled packaging such as our ORCA cold chain solutions have been specifically designed to transport temperature-sensitive payloads through even the most extreme shipping lanes for a minimum of 96 hours.
+Click the button below to explore our full range of ORCA temperature-controlled packaging.

 Alternatively, get in touch with a member of our dedicated Customer Service Team to discuss your packaging needs further.